IskXCr/CG-Course-Misc/GAMES-101/Notes/Lecture16.md

 - Always perform **specular** reflections/refractions
   - *Where should the ray be reflected for glossy materials?*
+    - Incorrect implementation for **glossy** reflections, since the reflections in this case doesn't strictly follow the directions for specular reflections.
 - Stop bouncing at **diffuse** surfaces
-  - *No reflections between diffuse materials*
+  - *No reflections between diffuse materials*.
+    - **Color-bleeding** from global illumination.

 Overall, **physically wrong**.